top of page

 Genus Centris

-Centris bees are difficult to miss.
-They are hefty black-and-beige bees that buzz loudly as they zoom through gardens and trees at the National Butterfly Center.
-Fast and adept fliers, they are often glimpsed pausing suddenly in mid-air to hover noisily over a blossom.
+Centris are difficult to miss.
+They are hefty bees that buzz loudly as they zoom amid gardens and wildflowers.
+Fast and adept fliers, they race around bushes, reversing direction suddenly in order to guard their territories, or diving into blossoms to extract nectar, pollen or oil.

-According to Wilson & Carril, authors of The Bees in Your Backyard, bees of the genus Centris are sometimes referred to as “oil-digger” bees, because they extract flower oils from plants in addition to, or instead of, gathering pollen and nectar.
-The bees collect, modify and use the oils to line their nest chambers.
+Centris are sometimes referred to in popular literature as “oil-digger bees," because members of the genus extract flower oils from plants.
+The bees modify and use the oils to line their nest chambers.

-The hind legs of female Centris bees are covered with bushy pollen-collecting scopal hairs, and bell outward at the bottom like pantaloons.
-The front and middle legs of female Centris bees are outfitted with small bristle-like hairs called setae, which form combs (made up of narrow lines of setae) and pads (made of branched and sometimes hooked setae).
-These combs and pads are specially adapted to aid in the collection of floral oils.
-Some of the setae are blade-like and used to cut open flower receptacles that contain oil.
-Centris bee females transfer oils from their front and middle oil-collecting legs to their hind-leg scopal hairs in mid-flight.
+A seminal 1981 study of oil-collecting bees by John L. Neff and Beryl B. Simpson described the front and middle legs of most female Centris as outfitted with small bristle-like hairs called setae, which form combs (made up of narrow lines of setae) and pads (made up of branched and hooked setae).
+Some of the setae are blade-like and used to cut open flower receptacles that contain oils.

-Centris bees are associated with plants that produce abundant floral oils, such as manzanita, creosote, and Krameria.
-Almost all female Centris bees collect oils, at least at times, from plants in the family Malpighiaceae – which includes such flora as Barbados cherry (Malphigia glabra), a plant native to Hidalgo County.
-Both manzanita and Barbados cherry bloom in the spring at the National Butterfly Center -- when they do, they are mobbed by such large numbers of Centris bees that the bushes seem to hum.
+Centris are associated with plants that produce abundant floral oils, such as manzanita, creosote, and Krameria.
+Almost all female Centris collect oils, at least at times, from plants in the family Malpighiaceae – which includes flora native to the Lower Rio Grande Valley such as wild crapemyrtle (Malphigia glabra) and acerola (Malpighia emarginata).
+Malpighia bushes bloom

 Identification Information:

-Most Texas Centris bees are fairly large (around ½ inch or longer), with black abdomens; shaggy black legs; and thoraxes covered with light-brown hairs.
-Both females and males have pale hairs on their heads and often sport pale-yellow facial markings on the clypeus and labrum (the parts between and above the mandibles).
-This trait helps in part to distinguish them from digger bees (shown in this guide's preceding section): among digger bees, only males have pale marks on their faces.
+Centris occur only in the New World; most are found in Mexico and Central and South America.
+Most Texas Centris are fairly large (around ½ inch or longer), with black abdomens covered with black or pale hairs; shaggy black legs; thoraxes covered with beige or rust-colored hairs; and black heads with green, grayish-blue or red eyes.
+Both female and male Centris of Texas tend to have pale facial markings -- usually ivory or yellow.
+This trait helps distinguish them from Anthophora digger bees (shown in this guide's preceding section): in the genus Anthophora, only males have pale marks on their faces.

 A female black-footed oil-digger bee (Centris atripes)